Research output per year

 Endocrine Society

-My current research is focused on pituitary neuroendocrine tumours, also referred to as pituitary adenomas.
-I have a particular interest in familial pituitary disease and the role of the AIP gene in this condition.
+I have research interest in pituitary neuroendocrine tumours, also referred to as pituitary adenomas, particularly familial pituitary disease and the role of the AIP gene in this condition.

-I have broader interests in neuroendocrinology and I am very keen to establish more research within this area in Northern Ireland.
+I also have broader interests in neuroendocrinology.
 This includes adrenal tumours and tumours of the diffuse neuroendocrine system such as paragangliomas.

 To date I have secured in excess of £400,000 in grants.

-At undergraduate level I facilitate QUB undergraduate case based learning and teach undergraduate students in clinical inpatient and outpatient settings.
-I have experience of OSCE via training at QUB and Queen Mary University of London undergraduate medical student assessment.
+At undergraduate level I have experience of undergraduate case based learning and undertook undergraduate medical student teaching in clinical inpatient and outpatient settings.
+I have experience of OSCE at QUB and Queen Mary University of London undergraduate medical student assessment.

-At postgraduate level I have supervised one masters student and I am a current PhD, MSc and BSc student supervisor/associate supervisor.
-I regularly contribute to undergraduate and postgraduate teaching for medical and multidisciplinary team members.
+I have supervised BSc, MSc and PhD and I regularly contribute to postgraduate teaching for medical and multidisciplinary team members.

-I am keen to support medics who are earlier in their professional development and I am a mentor in Northern Ireland deanery mentornet initiative.
+I am keen to support medics who are earlier in their professional development and I was previously a mentor in Northern Ireland deanery mentornet initiative.

-Outside of medicine I am the Northern Ireland coordinator for the Pituitary Foundation, a charitable organisation supporting patients living with pituitary conditions.
+Outside of medicine I was previously the Northern Ireland coordinator for the Pituitary Foundation, a charitable organisation supporting patients living with pituitary conditions.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):